Before reading further, better be warned that this article contains hordes of spoilers, so proceed at your own risk!

 1. Based on a Book

 Like most films nowadays, “Bird Box” was actually based on a novel with the same title, written by Josh Malerman that revolves around a mom who does everything she can to protect her kids against monsters that when seen, can cause people to take their own lives.
-It was released five years ago, and interestingly, “A Quiet Place,” which is heavily compared with the 2018 Netflix movie, wasn’t even in the horizon, so naysayers should definitely look into the time table.
+It was released in 2014, and interestingly, “A Quiet Place,” which is heavily compared with the 2018 Netflix movie, wasn’t even in the horizon, so naysayers should definitely look into the timetable.

 2. Never Meant to Have a Happy Ending

-We all know how the ending of the suspenseful movie goes: Malorie and the two kids safely reach a sanctuary ran by blind people after the stressful journey through the river, which actually is a nice way to end such a heart-wrenching, adrenaline-inducing picture.
-However, it wasn’t supposed to leave the audience happy at all, at least as per the source material is concerned.
+We all know how the ending of the suspenseful movie goes: Malorie and the two kids safely reach a sanctuary run by blind people after the stressful journey through the river, which actually is a nice way to end such a heart-wrenching, adrenaline-inducing picture.
+However, it wasn’t supposed to leave the audience happy at all, at least as per the source material.

 Susanne Bier, “Bird Box” director, admitted in an interview that she was aware that the film may have gone astray from the original storyline in the book in some aspects and that includes the ending.
 In the novel, the sanctuary is also run by blind people, but most of them purposefully made themselves lose their sense of sight to avoid seeing the monsters.